-Not only does this trail have a beautiful waterfall, but also some amazing mountain scenery.
+Not only does this trail have a beautiful waterfall, but it also has some amazing mountain scenery.
 It’s just a great all-around fun hike with kids.

 The last time we hiked this trail, we came across a baby bear cub in the trees.
 Its mom was watching a short distance away.
 It was so exciting, but at the same time very scary!
 Always use caution and be alert when hiking the trails in the Great Smoky Mountains National Park.

 TIP: No restrooms are located at the Laural Falls Trailhead.
 Be sure to use the restrooms before parking.
 The closest restrooms are at Sugarlands Visitor Center.

 Location: From Sugarlands Visitor Center, turn towards Cades Cove on Little River Road.
 From here, it’s about 3.5 miles to the trailhead.

 5. Clingmans Dome Trail